WPoelman/thesis-is/README.md

 # Thesis Information Science

-This repo stores everything that was used in creating my thesis project for Information Science.
+This repo stores the source of the system that was created for my thesis project for Information Science at the University of Groningen.

 ## Install
 ### Python